Deaths published Tuesday, July 14, 2020

 Jacobs, Stacy Anne, 44, massage therapist, died Monday, July 13.
 Services pending.
 Ninde Brookside.

-LeClaire, Joseph, 69, electrical coordinator design III, died Tuesday, July 3.
+LeClaire, Joseph Jr., 69, electrical coordinator design III, died Tuesday, July 3.
 Private family services.
 Floral Haven, Broken Arrow.

 Owen, John M. “Johnny,” 70, industrial sales representative, died Friday, July 10.
 Memorial service 3 p.m.
 Thursday, Will Rogers United Methodist Church.
 Reynolds & AdamsCrest.